 Balance on your toes and elbows, keeping your body in a straight line.
 Make sure your abs are pulled in and engaged.
 Maintain and hold the position for 60 seconds.

 Pick one of the exercises from one of the cardio intervals above.

 Try to perform these exercises 3 to 4 days to week.
 You should start to feel physiological results like increased energy quickly.
 The physical results will take a little more time.
 The average is 4 weeks.
 Good luck!

-Call Ayana Wellness today at 404 781-9881 to schedule an appointment in Atlanta, GA.
+Call Health and Wellness Atlanta today to schedule an appointment.
 If you have any other questions or comments, please contact us.